Author: Elizabeth Haskell

 WHAT DOES THE BILL DO?

-Senate Bill 25-132 allows distilleries to purchase alcohol from wholesalers and open as many as five bars without adhering to the local licensing process required of taverns and bars.
+Senate Bill 25-132 allows distilleries to purchase alcohol from wholesalers and open three bars without adhering to the local licensing process required of taverns and bars.

 Upholding the local licensing process is essential for maintaining balanced, safe, and community-aligned development.